Skip to main content

 // error message can also exist inside the flow data even when the request is successful.

-// It is usually the case when we retrieved the login flow using the flow ID and the flow was submitted previously
+// This is the case when retrieving the login flow using the flow ID and the flow was submitted previously

 // but still contains errors.